bimdata/python-api-client/docs/CollaborationApi.md

 Retrieve all documents

 Retrieve all documents in the project.
-Filters are case insentive  Required scopes: document:read
+Filters are case insentive.
+Search filter only works if AI features are enabled.
+Required scopes: document:read

 ### Example